 I am a chef.
 I've been travelling and semi-location independent for over 3 years.
 During that time my wife, kids and I have visited 5 continents, 40+ countries and spent more time together than any chef family I know.
 I've not missed a Christmas and that's a big deal.
 We've found a new way of living with a better balance of work less and travel more as a motto.
 In part we have … [Read more...]

 A quick call from the hotel general manager informs me that in two days time I have another chef master class to conduct.
 Not much notice, but I love conducting cooking classes with hotel or local guests.
 Being able to share all those trade secrets and watching as people realise that it isn't quite as hard as they thought, is incredibly rewarding.
 But there is much work that … [Read more...]

 People always take pity on a chef on Valentine's day.
 We have to work, it's sad.
 But it isn't nearly so simple.
 I find there are two types of chef, the ones who need the night off and those that don't really care.
 A Chef on Valentine's Day Who Needs The Night Off.
 These chefs are the ones who need to really save up brownie points and good will so that they can have … [Read more...]

 Have you ever experienced a restaurant meal so bad you refused to pay for dinner?
 Last night was the first time that I have refused to pay for dinner.
-That's not to say it was the first bad meal I have eaten, but it was the first time I dug my heals in and said enough is enough.
-Which is how I found myself sitting at a table for four in the middle of a restaurant while my … [Read more...]
+That's not to say it was the first bad meal I have eaten, but it was the first time I dug my heels in and said enough is enough.
+Which is how I found myself sitting at a table for four in the middle of a restaurant while … [Read more...]